 - Consider if you want to make a ‘clean break’ or continue to be involved with the business after the sale.
 Consider what will be viable in the eyes of the buyer.

 Consider the typical types of consideration (cash, shares, loan notes or earn-out).

-- Are you eligible for Entrepreneurs Relief?
+- Are you eligible for Business Asset Disposal Relief?